navanitnandakumar/Python-programs/README.md

 ◾ Tic Tac Toe : A simple version of the classic tic-tac-toe game.

 ◾ Monte Carlo simulation : Uses random fn to solve a problem using the Monte Carlo method.

+◾ Random walk 2d : A random walk visualizer in 2D.